marschall/line-parser/README.md

 In these cases it can theoretically be more efficient than `BufferedReader` because:

  * the copy operations of buffered IO are avoided
- * the allocation and resizing of an intermediate StringBuffer is avoided
+ * the allocation and resizing of an intermediate `StringBuffer` is avoided
- * the allocation of the final String is avoided, only the required substrings are allocated
+ * the allocation of the final `String` is avoided, only the required substrings are allocated

-The performance way still be slower than a than `BufferedReader` based approach but it should consume much less memory bandwidth and produce only a fraction of the garbage.
+The performance may still be slower than a than `BufferedReader` based approach but it should consume much less memory bandwidth and produce only a fraction of the garbage.

+As this project gives you a `CharSequence` instead of a `String` you may want to have a look at the [charsequences](https://github.com/marschall/charsequences) which gives you some the `String` convenience methods while avoiding allocation.

 Limitations
 -----------